Dynkin games in a general framework: Appendix

-\begin{remark} Recall that, by definition, the set $A(S)$ of accessibility of $S$ is the union of the sets on which $S$ is accessible.
-By a result of Dellacherie and Meyer (Chap IV.80), there exists a sequence of sets $(A_k)_{k \in \N}$ in ${\cal F}_{S^-}$ such that for each $k$, $S$ is accessible on $A_k$ and $A(S) = \cup_k A_k$ a.s.\,It follows that $u(S^-)$ is well defined on $A(S)$ and depends only on $S$.
-Actually, this property is not used in this paper. \end{remark}

-\begin{proof}{} The proof is based on classical results of probability theory.
+\begin{proof}{} This lemma corresponds to Lemma 4.8 in Kobylanski and Quenez (2011).
+For the convenience of the reader, we give the sketch of the proof.
 Without loss of generality, we can suppose that $u$ is nonnegative.
-Let $(S_n)_{n\in \N}$ be a non decreasing sequence announcing $S$ on $A$.
-It is clear that $(u( S_n))_{ n\in \N}$ is a discrete nonnegative supermartingale relatively to the filtration $(\F_{S_n})_{n\in \N}$.
-By the well-known convergence theorem for discrete supermartingales, there exists a random variable $Z$ such that $(u( S_n))_{ n\in \N}$ converges a.s. to $Z$.
-If $u(0) < +\infty$, then $Z{\one}_A$ is integrable.
-We then set $u(S^-) := Z$.

-It remains to show that this limit $u(S^-)$, restricted to $A$, does not depend on the sequence $(S_n)$.
-For this proof, one is refered to Kobylanski and Quenez (2011) Theorem 4.5. \end{proof}
+Let $(\theta_n)_{n\in \N}$ be a non decreasing sequence announcing $\theta$ on $A$.
+It is clear that $(u( \theta_n))_{ n\in \N}$ is a discrete nonnegative supermartingale relatively to the filtration $(\F_{\theta_n})_{n\in \N}$.
+By the well-known convergence theorem for discrete supermartingales, there exists a random variable $Z$ such that $(u( \theta_n))_{ n\in \N}$ converges a.s. to $Z$.
+If $u(0) < +\infty$, then $Z{{\bf 1}}_A$ is integrable.
+We then set $u(\theta^-) := Z$.
+It remains to show that this limit $u(\theta^-)$, restricted to $A$, does not depend on the sequence $(\theta_n)_{n \in \N}$.
+For this proof, one is refered to Kobylanski and Quenez (2011). \end{proof}